 Proving that the accident aggravated your situation will require evidence or supporting information.
 To demonstrate that your situation worsened following the accident, you need to show records of your previous condition and then have them compared to the present situation.
 Insurers don’t need to access all of your records.
 Consult your attorney about what documents are relevant to your case.
 There should also be notes from your physician supporting your claim.
 He or she should note how trauma from the accident has worsened your condition.

 Tell your lawyer everything about your pre-existing medical condition or injury.
 He or she should know all the relevant details to understand how to correctly handle your case.
-At Grossman, we have skilled and experienced lawyers who can help you prepare your aggravated injury claims.
+At The Grossman Law Firm, we have skilled and experienced NJ accident lawyers who can help you prepare your aggravated injury claims.